-No Prior Discipline: Respondent was admitted to practice December 2, 1998 and has no prior record of discipline.
-Respondent is entitled to mitigating credit for no prior discipline even where the underlying conduct is found to be serious or significant.
+No Prior Discipline: Respondent was admitted to practice in 1979, and has no prior record of discipline.
+During her tenure as a lawyer, respondent has served as an administrative hearing officer for Nevada County, as a hearing officer for the Placer County Community Development Resource Agency, as a pro tem settlement judge for the Sacramento County Superior Court, and as a judicial arbitrator for the Nevada County Superior Court.
+Respondent is entitled to mitigation credit for no prior discipline even where the underlying conduct is found to be serious or significant.
 (In the Matter of Stamper (Review Dept. 1990) 1 Cal.
 State Bar Ct.
 Rptr.
 96, 106, fn.
 13; In the Matter of Riordan (Review Dept. 2007) 5 Cal.
 State Bar Ct.
 Rptr.
 41, 49).

-Prefiling Stipulation: Respondent has agreed to stipulate as to facts and discipline to fully resolve this matter without necessity of a trial, thereby saving the State Bar time and resources.
+Pre-filing Stipulation: Respondent has agreed to stipulate as to facts and discipline to fully resolve this matter without necessity of a trial, thereby saving the State Bar time and resources.
 (Silva-Vidor v.
-State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigative credit was given for entering into a stipulation as to facts and culpability]).
+State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigation credit was given for entering into a stipulation as to facts and culpability].)